Alfred Dunhill Limited

+The brand is sold in the UK, US, China, Japan, and Taiwan.

 History

 Early history

 Alfred Dunhill Limited was developed by Alfred Dunhill (1872–1959) after he inherited his father's saddlery business on London's Euston Road at the age of 21 in 1893.
 Alfred Dunhill developed a line of automobile accessories called "Dunhill's Motorities".
 This first collection included car horns and lamps, leather overcoats, goggles, picnic sets and timepieces, which provided the company with the strap line of "Everything But The Motor".
 Within a few years, the business moved towards the luxury market with the opening of two Dunhill Motorities stores in Mayfair.
 In 1904 Dunhill had patented a "Windshield Pipe" to help a driver smoke while driving.
 Dunhill's first tobacconist and pipe shop opened in 1907 on Duke Street.
 Dunhill retired from the business in the 1920s, leaving the position of managing director and president to his brother Alfred-Henry, then daughter Mary, and finally his grandson Richard.